truenas/documentation/content/SCALEUIReference/Credentials/LocalGroupsScreens.md

 ---
-title: "Local Groups Screens"
+title: "Groups Screens"
-description: "Provides information on the Local Groups screens and settings."
+description: "Provides information on the Groups screens and settings."
 weight: 20
 tags:
  - groups